-During the fiscal year ended December 31, 2011, Messrs.
-Berg, Eng and Kupec served on the Audit Committee for the entire year and are independent directors as determined in accordance with Rule 5605(a)(2) of the NASDAQ listing rules and Rule 10A-3 of the Securities Exchange Act of 1934.
+From January 1 to June 4, 2012, Messrs.
+Berg, Eng and Kupec served on the Audit Committee.
+From June 4 to December 31, 2012, Messrs.
+Lee, Eng and Kupec served on the Audit Committee.
+The Audit Committee members are considered independent as determined in accordance with Rule 5605(a)(2) of the NASDAQ listing rules and Rule 10A-3 of the Exchange Act.

-The Audit Committee reviewed and discussed our audited financial statements for fiscal year 2011 with management and Burr Pilger Mayer, Inc., or BPM, our independent registered public accounting firm.
-The Audit Committee has discussed with BPM matters required to be discussed by the Statement on Auditing Standards No. 61, as amended (AICPA, Professional Standards, Vol. 1, AU section 380).
+The Audit Committee reviewed and discussed our audited financial statements for fiscal year 2012 with management and Burr Pilger Mayer, Inc., or BPM, our independent registered public accounting firm.
+The Audit Committee has discussed with BPM matters required to be discussed by Public Company Accounting Oversight Board Auditing Standard No. 16, "Communications with Audit Committees," as currently in effect.
 BPM has provided to the Audit Committee the written disclosures and letter required by applicable requirements of the Public Company Accounting Oversight Board regarding the independent accountant's communications with the Audit Committee regarding independence, and the Audit Committee has discussed BPM's independence with members of that firm.
-BPM did not provide non-audit services to us during 2011.
+We paid BPM \$51,000 for audit-related services, which were in addition to the fees for the reviews of our quarterly financial statements and audit of our annual financial statements.
 The Audit Committee has determined that the rendering of audit and audit-related services by BPM is compatible with maintaining the auditors' independence.

-Based on the discussions with management and BPM concerning the audit, the independence discussions and the financial statement review, and such other matters deemed relevant and appropriate by the Audit Committee, the Audit Committee recommended to the board of directors that our financial statements for the year ended December 31, 2011 be included in its Annual Report on Form 10-K filed with the SEC.
+Based on the discussions with management and BPM concerning the audit, the independence discussions and the financial statement review, and such other matters deemed relevant and appropriate by the Audit Committee, the Audit Committee recommended to the board of directors that our financial statements for the year ended December 31, 2012 be included in its Annual Report on Form 10-K filed with the SEC.